Thoriri/thorir-website/content/post/Temporal_convolutional_networks/index.md

     Epoch 61: early stopping

-We can see that our model does quite well, having a final validation accuracy of around 91%, looking at the training and validation accuracy graph we can see that it very quickly gets up to this 91% and then doesn't improve
+We can see that our model does quite well, having a final validation accuracy of around 91%, looking at the training and validation accuracy graph, we can see that it very quickly gets up to this 91% and then does not improve.

 ```python